aantron/ocaml.org/data/planet/ocamlpro/blockchains--ocamlpro-an-overview.md

 nodes, multiple API servers and a distributed database to scale and reply to millions of queries per day.
 We also regularly release open source versions under the GPL license, that can be easily deployed on private Tezos networks.
-TzScan&rsquo;s development has been initiated in September 2017.
+TzScan’s development has been initiated in September 2017.
 It represents today an enormous investment, that the Tezos Foundation helped partially fund in July 2018.</p>
 <blockquote>